oracle/terraform-provider-oci/website/docs/d/core_volumes.html.markdown

 ---

 # Data Source: oci_core_volumes
-The Volumes data source allows access to the list of OCI volumes
+The `oci_core_volumes` data source allows access to the list of OCI volumes

 Lists the volumes in the specified compartment and Availability Domain.